 table.widetable th:first-child { width: 10em; }

-Neither do tables support multiline text, i.e. you can’t break the contents of a table cell across multiple lines, which to me rather defeats one point of using kramdown - your file won’t be easily readable in plain text when you have lots of data in a table cell.
+Nope.
+Tables don’t support multiline text i.e. you can’t break the contents of a table cell across multiple lines, whether you want multiple lines in your rendered table or in your file (to be rendered as a single line).
+The latter rather defeats one point of using kramdown - your file won’t be easily readable in plain text when you have lots of data in a table cell.

 Linking to fragment identifiers